bluetech/pcsc-rust/README.md

 Rust bindings to the PC/SC API for smart card communication.

 - Nice, safe API.
-- Works on all major operating systems.
+- Tested on Linux, Windows, macOS.
 - Mostly zero overhead.

 See the [Documentation](https://docs.rs/pcsc) for more details.